 Check Volume and adjust the slider control if you want to adjust the volume at which the audio file is played.

-If you wish, you can fade the volume.
+If the Phonon audio backend currently in use supports it, you can fade the volume.
 Fading means to start playing the audio file at one volume and gradually change to the final volume, over a specified time interval.
 The final volume is that entered in Volume above.
 To enable fade, check Fade, and then enter the fade period in seconds in the Fade time field, and adjust the Initial volume slider.

 You can use the button to test out the selected sound levels.